JRHB314/VBCS-Integration/README.md

     request.send();
   };
 ```
-Add another action change under vbEnter, this one called runLoadImages.
+Add another action change under vbEnter, this one called `runLoadImages`.
 Set it up the same as runLoadDescriptions, with this one calling the loadImages module.<br>
 <br>
 Test the page one more time, and we should see the book covers to the left of the book descriptions. <br>
 ![](/images/3-21.png)<br>